Murder of Ankita Bhandari: Social impact

 Bhandari's murder sparked a general unrest among the people of Uttarakhand.
-The state's historically low violent crime rate and general perception of being a safe state for women provided a stark contrast to Ankita Bhandari's violent murder.
+The state has had a historically high-trust society in the hilly regions along with a low violent crime rate overall had built a perception of a safe environment for women in public spaces.
+The murder propelled increasing worries about rising crime rate in the state.

-In 2018, the Trivendra Singh Rawat lead BJP government relaxed restrictions on people from outside Uttarakhand from buying agricultural land in the State for industrial purposes.
-The policy was lauded for luring investments into the State, but many link the move to an unchecked influx of non-natives leading to increase in crime, sparking resentment on the ground.
+In 2018, the Trivendra Singh Rawat-led BJP government relaxed restrictions on people from outside Uttarakhand from buying agricultural land in the state for industrial purposes.
+The policy was lauded for attracting investments into the state, but many link the move to an unchecked influx of non-natives leading to an increase in crime, sparking resentment on the ground.

-Bhandari's murder strengthened anti-outsider sentiment in the state and increase the momentum of various land law protests within the state.
+Bhandari's murder strengthened anti-outsider sentiment in the state and increased the momentum of various land law protests within the state.
+Uttarakhand Kranti Dal organised various protests and rallies within the state which paved way for its resurgence a few years later.

+By 2026, protests have reemerged, demanding that a criminal investigation be transferred to the CBI to disclose the identity of the VIP in the investigation after the allegations made by Sanawar.
+The investigation was approved by the Uttarakhand government.
+An FIR was also lodged by environmentalist Anil Prakash Joshi to identify the VIP.